 A responsible approach and a smaller carbon footprint

-Besides, the partnership with the teams of the Fibres Campus located close by has allowed innovations to optimise the industrial process:
+In addition, the partnership with the Fibres Campus teams located close to the mill has led to innovations optimising the industrial process:

 - 12% reduction of energy consumption

-- reduced consumption of raw materials: -9,000 tonnes of wood
+- lower consumption of raw materials: 9,000 tonnes of wood saved every year

 - reduced water consumption: 90,000 m3 saved every year

-In November 2014, when we took part for the first time in the Enterprise and Environment Prizes organised by the Ministry for the Environment, Sustainable Development and Energy in partnership with ADEME, we were extremely proud to receive the First Prize in the Circular Economy category thanks to our Green Valley approach.
-The prize was officially awarded to us at the Pollutec fair in Lyon in December 2014.
+In November 2014, when it first took part in the Enterprise and Environment Prizes organised by the French Ministry for the Environment, Sustainable Development and Energy in partnership with ADEME, Green Valley was extremely proud to receive First Prize in the Circular Economy category.
+The prize was officially awarded at the Pollutec fair in Lyon in December 2014.